Everglades National Park offers wonderful camping opportunities in both the frontcountry and the backcountry!

 There are two drive-in campgrounds accessible from the Homestead entrance of the park: Long Pine Key Campground and Flamingo Campground.
 Both accommodate tents and RV's with a limited number of group sites.
-Please click the link above for more details on frontcountry camping.
+Reservations can be made with Everglades Guest Services or by calling 1-855-708-2207.